José González (wrestler)

-José Huertas González (born March 18, 1946) better known as Invader 1, is a Puerto Rican retired professional wrestler, who wrestled in the United States and around the world, especially in Puerto Rico.
-He was charged with the murder of wrestler Frank Goodish (Bruiser Brody), but was acquitted due to self defense in contentious circumstances, particularly as key witnesses to the incident were unable to testify due to receiving their summons after the trial had concluded, domestic witnesses and event investors corroborated a different account than foreign witnesses, and that the murder weapon mysteriously vanished.
-It is believed by nearly all involved that González killed Brody.
+José Huertas González (born March 17, 1947) better known as Invader 1, is a Puerto Rican retired professional wrestler, who wrestled in the United States and around the world, especially in Puerto Rico.
+He was charged with murder in the death of wrestler Frank Goodish (Bruiser Brody), but stated he had acted in self-defense, and was acquitted.
+Critics of the acquittal alleged that the trial was marred by several contentious circumstances, which included key witnesses to the incident being unable to testify due to receiving their summonses after the trial had concluded, discrepancies in witness testimony (including allegations contrary to the testimony which event investors had corroborated), and the knife with which Goodish had been killed never having been recovered.

 Wrestling career

 Since 1973, he was a wrestler and booker for the World Wrestling Council and wrestled for the International Wrestling Association.
 He held the Puerto Rico heavyweight title twelve times between 1977 and 2001, and the WWC Television Title five times between 1986 and 1991.
 He retired in 2006 to enter politics.

 González began wrestling as The Prophet in Chicago.
 In 1972 he joined the WWF.
-When he returned to Puerto Rico to fight with Capitol Sport Promotion, he took on the masked persona of The Invader so his mother would not know he was a wrestler.
+When he returned to Puerto Rico to fight with Capitol Sports Promotions, he took on the masked persona of The Invader so his mother would not know he was a wrestler.
 He fought on The Invaders tag team with Roberto Soto as Invader 2 and then Johnny Rivera as Invader 3.
-The Invaders worked as a mid-card tag team in the WWF in the early 1980s.They left WWF in 1984.
+The Invaders worked as a mid-card tag team in the WWF in the early 1980s.
+They left WWF in 1984.
 He would return to Puerto Rico working for International Wrestling Association (Puerto Rico) and World Wrestling Council.

 In 2011, he returned to the ring, wrestling as Invader 1.

 In 2012, González became the corporative director of the World Wrestling League.
 In 2015, he was inducted into the Salón de los Inmortales.

-In 2019, he wrestled his last match at 73 years old.
+In 2019, he wrestled at 73 years old.

 González made an appearance at IWA on March 12, 2022, in Humacao, Puerto Rico with arch enemy Chicky Starr as a guest referees for a tag team match between Savio Vega & Electro against Manny Ferno & Khris Diaz.

-April 30, 2022 in Humacao, Puerto Rico on Juicio Final, with Savio Vega & Chicky Starr as guest referees he defeated Manny Ferno to win the World Championship and has been recognized as the eldest wrestler (76 years) to win a championship.
+April 30, 2022 in Humacao, Puerto Rico on Juicio Final, with Savio Vega & Chicky Starr as guest referees he defeated Manny Ferno to win the World Championship.
+His last match was that August.